 Viewing from very different angles, we were exposed to the same dirty truth that most consumers, blinded by the allure of cheap prices, are still completely unaware of today: the explosive growth of the global fashion industry has fared well for some, yet has been violently unjust for most everyone else.
 The truth is that low wages and poor working conditions are rampant, with 98% of garment workers around the world today not even receiving a living wage.
 And, the last five years have been some of the deadliest in history, with tragedies such as the Rana Factory collapse and Ali Enterprises fire alone collectively killing 1500 people and injuring thousands more.

-Due to exorbitant water usage, the irresponsible disposal of waste, the exponential growth of manmade non-biodegradable fibers such as polyester, and filthy carbon emissions from coal powered factories in the developing world, the planet isn’t fairing too well either.
-In fact, the fashion industry is now the 2nd most pollutive industry in the world behind oil.
+Due to exorbitant water usage, the irresponsible disposal of waste, the exponential growth of manmade non-biodegradable fibers such as polyester, and filthy carbon emissions from coal powered factories in the developing world, the planet isn’t faring too well either.
+In fact, the fashion industry is now the second most pollutive industry in the world behind oil.

 While we are still very far from having it all figured out, we started Nisolo to serve as a fashion brand that would care for the planet and producers just as much as the end consumer.
 We even released an Impact Report earlier this year that details some of what we’ve accomplished in the last few years thanks to our amazing community of customers and supporters.
 And, rooted in the firm belief that progress alone should never be the finish line for Nisolo or anyone else, we just as importantly share a bit about where we believe we can do better.

 Our end goal is to play our part in pushing the fashion industry in a more sustainable direction.